-Nice and the Spectacle of Terror
+Nice and the Atrocity Factory

 - July 16, 2016

-Yesterday evening I was driving to play a game of tennis and listening to the radio, when I heard the sounds of of screaming people being mown down by a truck in Nice.
+Yesterday evening I was driving to play a game of tennis, when I heard the sounds of screaming people on the radio being mown down by a truck in Nice.
 I immediately turned it off.
 This isn’t because I think I have some privileged right to ignore such horrors.
 But I don’t need to hear the sounds of children being murdered to know that what took place in Nice is utterly sad and tragic and yet another outrageous crime that disgraces the name of humanity.

 We call such men ‘terrorists’ to establish some kind of moral distinction between us and them, and the use of the t-word immediately gives their actions a new moral and political significance, so that even the truck that Mohamed Lahouaiej-Bouhlel used as a weapon becomes a ‘terror truck’, as the Sun called it today.

 And of course we have a host of pundits informing us that we are ‘at war’ – another essential component of the terror-spectacle.
-Well this is true in the sense that every atrocity in Europe is part of a continuum of violence that extends from European capitals to Syria, Libya, Iraq, and Afghanistan, and even further afield.
+This is true in the sense that every atrocity in Europe is part of a continuum of violence that extends from European capitals to Syria, Libya, Iraq, and Afghanistan, and even further afield.

-So many what ifs?
-And it would be an exaggeration to suggest that there would have been no problem or at all if these things had not happened, just as it is crude and simplistic to suggest that every act of mass murder perpetrated by Islamic extremists is some kind of ill-conceived response to Western foreign policy.
-But the problem might not have been as all-pervasive as it is now, had our governments not launched themselves into the various ‘wars on terror’ to ‘make us safe’, which have made nobody safe at all – not over here or over there.
+I’m not suggesting that there would have been no problem or at all if these things had not happened, or that every act of mass murder perpetrated by Islamic extremists is some kind of response to western foreign policy.
+But the problem might not have been as pervasive as it is now, had our governments not launched themselves into the various ‘wars on terror’ to ‘make us safe’, which have made nobody safe at all – not over here or over there.

-Despite these manifold failures, Marine Le Pen would like to ‘begin’ the ‘war’ against was ‘Islamic fundamentalism’ that according to her, hasn’t been fought yet.
+Despite these failures, Marine Le Pen would like to ‘begin’ the ‘war’ against ‘Islamic fundamentalism’ that according to her, hasn’t been fought yet.
 How should it be fought?
 She doesn’t say.
 But others have been saying it for a long time.
-Forced assimilation; mass expulsions and deportations; turn their cities into car parks; European civil wars; ‘making life harder for Muslims across the board’ – we’ve all heard variants on what this ‘war’ might look like.
+Forced assimilation; mass expulsions and deportations; turn Muslim cities into car parks; European civil wars; ‘making life harder for Muslims across the board’ – we’ve all heard variants on what this ‘war’ might look like.

 For this reason terrorism is too important to be left to governments and politicians.
-And no matter how many terror-spectacles they perpetrate, no matter how many times they brag that they love death more than we love life, we must pick up the pieces afterwards and mourn those whose lives have been shattered and cut short.
+And no matter how many terror-spectacles Daesh and its cohorts perpetrate, no matter how many times they brag that they love death more than we love life, we must pick up the pieces afterwards and mourn those whose lives have been cut short.